Amnesty: Up to 13,000 hanged in Syria's 'slaughterhouse'

 Still, Alshogre said nothing could have prepared him for Saydnaya.

-At one point, Alshogre was called out by his guards "for execution," he said.
-He was brought before a military trial and told not to raise his gaze at the judge, who asked him how many soldiers he had killed.
+At one point, he was summoned by guards "for execution," he said.
+He was brought before a military tribunal and told not to raise his eyes to the judge, who asked him how many soldiers he had killed.
+When he said none, the judge spared him.

+Alshogre survived nine months in Saydnaya before eventually paying his way out in 2015 — a common practice.
+He suffered from tuberculosis and his weight fell to 35 kilograms (77 pounds).

-Death in Saydnaya was always present, "like the air," Alshogre said.
+Death in Saydnaya was always present, "like the air," he said.

 Once when he was deprived of food for two days, a cellmate handed him his food ration — and died days later.

-"This is someone who gave me his life," he said.
 Another cellmate died of diarrhea, also common in the prison.

 "Death is the simplest thing.
-It was the most hoped for because it would have spared us a lot: hunger, thirst, fear, pain, cold, thinking," he added.
+It was the most hoped for because it would have spared us a lot: hunger, thirst, fear, pain, cold, thinking," he said.
 "Thinking was so hard.
-It could also kill," said Alshogre, who keeps a photo of one of his tormentors on the wall of his home.
+It could also kill."

+Associated Press writer Edith Lederer at the United Nations contributed to this report.